Start of the overlay

 People spend money on more than just gifts during the holiday season – there’s travel, too.

-According to the 2024 Deloitte holiday travel survey, nearly half of Americans plan to take at least one trip during the holiday season (between Thanksgiving and mid-January).
-Most of these travelers will be paying for their lodging as opposed to staying with family, and have a budget of about $3,294 for all holiday travel expenses.1
+According to the 2025 Deloitte holiday travel survey, more than half of Americans plan to take at least one trip during the holiday season (between Thanksgiving and early January).
+More of these travelers will be paying for their lodging as opposed to staying with family, but there’s an increase in holiday travel from 2024 that’s due to more people traveling purely to see/stay with family.
+Travelers have a budget of about $2,334, on average, for all holiday travel expenses.1

 Plan for the future you want with J.P.
 Morgan Wealth PlanSM